Will Benson Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.54 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have a 4.58 team ERA that ranks 24th among all MLB pitching staffs.

-- The Diamondbacks rank 20th in baseball in home runs surrendered (115 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs given up (116 total, 1.2 per game).

-- Henry makes the start for the Diamondbacks, his 15th of the season.
-He is 5-2 with a 3.89 ERA and 56 strikeouts in 78 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.